ecogg/my-ecog/README.md

-# Updates to this repo are rare.
+# Updates to this repo will be rare.
-Sorry
+As they are not essential.